rundeck/rundeck/docs/en/developer/01-plugin-development.md

 * Textarea: renders the input as a multi-line text area.
 * Password: renders the input as a password input.

+For more information see the options under [Property Rendering options](#property-rendering-options).

+A set of constants for the supported rendering option keys and some values are provided in the [StringRenderingConstants](../javadoc/com/dtolabs/rundeck/core/plugins/configuration/StringRenderingConstants.html).

 ## Script Plugin Development